Guruvendra47/real-time-financial-data-pipeline/kubernetes/Readme.md

 # 💯 Key Takeaways

-* Kubernetes separates systems into independent layers
+* I used Kubernetes to separate systems into independent layers
-* Airflow orchestrates workflows
+* I used Airflow to orchestrate workflows
-* Spark and dbt run on demand
+* I ran Spark and dbt on demand
-* Kafka handles streaming
+* I used Kafka for streaming
-* Monitoring ensures reliability
+* I implemented monitoring to ensure reliability

 ---